winston-lab/warner_mnase_seq/README.md

 **9. Generate matrices to plot data.**

 Using the coverage (.bw) files, generate matrices with which to plot the data.
-The default BED file lines all non-overlapping protein-coding genes up according to their +1 nucleosome.
+The default BED file lines 3,087 non-overlapping protein-coding genes up according to their +1 nucleosome.
 Plotting data is generated for 500 bp upstream and 1500 bp downstream of this position.

 ```bash
 # use a for loop to submit each replicate in parallel